nilsramsperger/docker-nodebb/README.md

 ## Backup and restore
 Save the contents of the three volumes for creating a backup.
 To restore, copy the contents back.

+## Known issues
+* On shutdown after finishing the web-installer the `config.json` is not copied to `/etc/nodebb`.
+To compensate just start and stop the container once more.